 There are several Automated External Defibrillators (AED's), bleeding control kits and fire extinguishers at Wayne County Schools Career Center.
-They are strategically placed throughout the building.
+They are strategically placed throughout the building-one can be found in each wing, the AE building, and the Admin Building.